turbot/steampipe-cloud-sdk-go/README.md

-# Go API client for openapi
+# Go API client for steampipe

 Interrogate your CloudOps data with the simplicity and power of SQL, then share your discoveries using Steampipe Cloud.